WASHINGTON -- There is a question commonly asked when the Sixers lose a game.

 "Let's not go to Joel," Brett Brown said.
 "We still look internally.
 We still look at what we have, how do we play it better, how do we coach it better, how do we get better.
 That's the gym that we had and that's the gym that we have to make work."

 The Sixers didn't lack a major offensive contributor.
 Jahlil Okafor scored 26 points in his first game back from four straight DNPs.
 Embiid is averaging 19.6 points per game, so that checkbox was marked off.

 When it came to free points, the Sixers gave them away.
 They shot 11 for 21 from the line and committed 16 turnovers that led to 15 Wizards' points.

 Defensively the Sixers struggled as a whole.
-They allowed 25 points to an injured John Wall and 20 to Bradley Beal -- and the two guards played only three quarters.
+They allowed 25 points to an injured John Wall and 20 to Bradley Beal -- and the guards only played three quarters.
 The Sixers were outscored 30-15 in the third when the Wizards stole control of the game.